Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOculusVR.md

 scanning of the OLED display panel, to light up each pixel only a fraction
 of a video refresh cycle duration.

+'ForceSize=widthxheight' = Enforce a specific fixed size of the stimulus
+image buffer in pixels, overriding the recommmended value by the runtime,
+e.g., 'ForceSize=2200x1200' for a 2200 pixels wide and 1200 pixels high
+image buffer.
+By default the driver will choose values that provide good
+quality for the given Rift DK-1/DK-2 display device, which can be scaled
+up or down with the optional 'pixelsPerDisplay' parameter for a different
+quality vs. performance tradeoff in the function [PsychOpenXR](PsychOpenXR)('SetupRenderingParameters');
+The specified values are clamped against the maximum values supported by
+the given hardware + driver combination.

 'PerEyeFOV' = Request use of per eye individual and asymmetric fields of view even
 when the 'basicTask' was selected to be 'Monoscopic' or 'Stereoscopic'.
 This allows
 for wider field of view in these tasks, but requires the usercode to adapt to these